Hexagram Six—The Struggle to Prove Oneself Right

-Your symbol is Hexagram six, or the struggle to prove oneself right.
-Although one sincerely believes his/her position is correct, it will be difficult to prove.
+Although one sincerely believes their position is correct, it will be difficult to prove.
 Fighting to the finish will only bring unhappiness and spoil important relationships.
-Meet with those who disagree, but know that it may only be the first step toward proving you are right.
+Meeting with those who disagree, knowing it may only be the first step, may eventually lead to vindication.

 The first line, yin, shows one who knows when to stop arguing.
-Some may criticize such a person, but in the end this attitude will bring good fortune and respect.
+Some may criticize such a person, but this attitude shows respect.

-The second line, yang, shows one who has been defeated in an argument.
+The second line, yang, shows its subject defeated in an argument.
 It is wise to return to a place of peace, to become centered, and put the struggle out of one's mind.

 The third line, yin, shows a person who has many accomplishments on the record.
 The recent setback seems unlucky, but no harm will come from it.
 One should act without being attached to the results.

 The fourth line, yang, shows one who has lost an argument, even if the trial was unfair.
 The advice is to accept the injustice honorably, while remaining steady.
 Take steps to prevent the same situation from happening again.